 RED: What is your favorite pairing with today’s wine?

-JOHN: This wine goes great with nutty tasting cheeses like aged gouda or it’s a delicious compliment to barbecued meats.
+JOHN: This wine goes great with nutty-tasting cheeses like aged gouda or it’s a delicious complement to barbecued meats.

 RED: In your opinion, what makes the Dry Creek Valley such a special place for Zinfandel?

 JOHN: The Dry Creek is one of the warmest spots in Sonoma County.
 The climate the alluvial soils combine to offer ideal conditions for cultivating heat-loving grapes like Zinfandel.
 I think Dry Creek Zinfandel wines are more elegant than those from other appellations.